decentraland/decentraland-dapps/README.md

-import * as React from 'react' import * as ReactDOM from 'react-dom' import { Provider } from 'react-redux' import { ConnectedRouter } from 'react-router-redux' import ModalProvider from 'decentraland-dapps/dist/providers/ModalProvider' import * as modals from 'components/Modals' import { store, history } from './store'
+import * as React from 'react' import * as ReactDOM from 'react-dom' import { Provider } from 'react-redux' import { ConnectedRouter } from 'connected-react-router' import ModalProvider from 'decentraland-dapps/dist/providers/ModalProvider' import * as modals from 'components/Modals' import { store, history } from './store'